YoungMahesh/syntax-notes/neovim.md

 h          # move cursor to left l          # move cursor to right gg         # move cursor to begining of file
+G          # move cursor to the end of the file gg,v,G     # select all text of the file, gg will move cursor to beginning
+           # v will start visual-mode, G will move cursor to end of file
 A          # move cursor to the end of the line + go to insert mode

 dd         # cut line
 yy         # copy line
-VG         # select all text of the file y          # copy selected text p          # paste u          # undo
+y          # copy selected text p          # paste u          # undo